UiharuKazari2008/shutaura/README.md

 ## Terms, Names, and Language
 Before you begin setting up Sequenzia, its important to understand terms that will be thrown around:<br/>
-* Kanmi, Kanmi Framework, or Sequenzia Framework
+* Shutaura, Shutaura Framework, Kanmi, Kanmi Framework, or Sequenzia Framework
+  - Shutaura is a rebranding of Kanmi as the Kanmi name is an internal project name
   - The backend / data management side of Sequenzia
   - The stuff the users will never see
 * Sequenzia / Sequenzia Web
   - The frontend to access images and files that are stored in the database
   - The stuff users see
 * JuneFS
-  - The filesystem and structured data that comprises all data stored in Kanmi
+  - The filesystem and structured data that comprises all data stored in Shutaura
 * Spanned Files
   - Packed and Unpacked Files that are over Discords file size limit and are segmented into 8MB pieces
   - These file can not be accessed directly via the Discord CDS and require a FileWorker and Sequenzia CDS, File share, or a Web server to use
 * CDS - Sequenzia Content Distribution and Auditing System
   - Component of Sequenzia that is responsible for serving and auditing access to Unpacked Spanned Files
   - This data is stored and served from your side
-* CMS - Kanmi Content Management System
+* CMS - Shutaura Content Management System
   - A group of components and systems that are used to ingest data from sources such as Twitter, Pixiv, Flickr, RSS Feeds, Web Scrapers, etc.
   - A system within the Data Storage Servers to approve/decline incoming pending posts from Twitter, Pixiv, and Flickr
 * ADS - Sequenzia Ambient Display System